#

 Test The Modified Schema

-After restarting the local API server, you can use the new field.
+After redeploying the application, you can use the new field.
 Note, that this field will not be used for matching.
 Please refer to the rules configuration for details on how to match or search using the new field.

 mutation {